sebastiandres/streamlit_book/docs/source/intro.rst

     * single choice question
     * multiple choice question
     * to do list
-* User answers to provided questions can (optionally) be saved.
+* User answers can (optionally) be saved.
-* User's token: users can continue his session (and we can store his answers, if needed).
+* User's token to persist a session.
-* Admin view: you get some stats on users and answers.
+* Admin view: stats on users and saved answers.

 Why is it interesting?
 -------------------------